docsforadobe/illustrator-scripting-guide/docs/jsobjref/GrayColor.md

 #### Description

-A grayscale color specification, used where a `color` object is required.
+A grayscale color specification, used where a [Color](./Color.md) object is required.

 ---